 Are Wood Pallets Safe for Crafting?
 Misinformation Abounds

-Pallet and wood stamps, sanitation and other safety considerations
+Pallet safety: sanitation, stamps and other safety considerations

 Wood pallets have become a popular source of material for upcycling into a range of products.
-When looking for free wood pallets or working with them, a range of safety precautions should be considered to ensure a successful project outcome.
-While a number of articles have been written on this topic already, there are some points that would benefit from further discussion.
+When looking for free wood pallets or working with them, safety precautions should be considered to ensure a successful project outcome.

 The Relevance of Pallet Stamps to Pallet Safety